Puerto Rico Marijuana Laws

 Reporting Components

-• Compliance Reports: Periodic compliance reports must be submitted to the Department of Health, outlining the steps taken to adhere rigorously to regulatory requirements and any corrective actions taken in response to violations.
+• Compliance Reports: Periodic submissions to the Department of Health documenting regulatory adherence and any corrective actions taken in response to violations.

 Legal Possession Limits

-Registered patients in Puerto Rico are allowed to possess medical marijuana within specific limits set by the Puerto Rico Department of Health.
-These are designed to ensure the safe and responsible use of medical cannabis.
+Registered patients can possess medical marijuana within specific daily and monthly limits set by the Department of Health.
+These are monitored through the registry system — dispensaries check purchase history at every transaction.

 Flower

-• Daily Limit: Registered patients can possess up to 1 ounce (28 grams) of cannabis flower per day.
+• Daily Limit: Up to 1 ounce (28 grams) of cannabis flower.

 Edibles and THC Concentrates